cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 ### Dynamic Process Management with `spawn`

-So far, we have focussed on MPI used on a number of hosts that are automatically creating the process when mpirun is used.
-However, MPI also offers the ability to sawn a process in a communicator group.
+So far, we have focused on MPI used on a number of hosts that are automatically creating the process when mpirun is used.
+However, MPI also offers the ability to spawn a process in a communicator group.
 This can be achieved by using a spawn communicator and command.

 Using